hamishcavaye/imat_roi_analysis/README.md

 - 04_Figure_Plotting.py
     - Loads outputs from all previous steps
     - Produces publication quality figures
+- 04b_Grid_Plotting.py
+    - Processing the data previously analysed in grid
+    - Outputs multilple frames with a heatmap overlaid on the reference image

 All configuration values are supplied through a number of Python dataclasses in config/example_cfg.py